Shipilin/specqp/docs/specqp_manual.rst

 To do the fitting, one needs to press either *Fit* button for a "quick" fit or "Advanced fit" button for more extensive fitting capabilities.
-For more details see the following sections.

 NOTE: The *Fit* buttons makes separate fit window for every chosen region, while *Advanced fit* options work with all chosen regions as a connected set and treats them together.

 NOTE: The current look of the data shown in the plot panel of the main window is the one that will be fitted in the fit windows.
 So, if you want to have/not have them in the fit, remove or add corrections in the main window.

+NOTE: Fit window will use the fit function that is predefined in the main window next to the button.
+It won't be possible to change the fit type in the Fit window.
+Advanced fit option will start with the predefined fit function but it is possible to freely choose other fit functions for different peaks later in teh Advanced fit window.

+NOTE: For fitting the Fermi edge data with Error function use Fit option, Advanced Fit doesn't work with Error function.

+For more details see the following sections.

 Fit window
 ____________

+Here one can do a quick fit of a spectrum with one or more peaks of the same line shape predefined in the main window.
+Also, some basic plotting options are added to make visualization more flexible.

+Peaks can be added and removed by '+' and '-' buttons in the top right corner of the peak field in the left panel of the fit window.
+Peaks can also be disabled without removing by unchecking the checkbox in the top left corner.

+The parameter values should be filled with numbers.
+Bounds values can stay empty or can be filled with two numbers separated by semicolon.
+If no bounds values provided (-infinity, +infinity) are taken for the fitting procedure.

+By checking the 'Fit' checkbox on the right side of the parameter line, one can disable the variation of that parameter in the fitting procedure.

+*Replot* replots the spectrum and the fit (if already done) with various plotting options chosen.

+*Do Fit* does the fit.

+*Save Fit* saves a '.fit' file where all the relevant fit parameters as well as tabular data for energy, intensity and fitline are stored.

+The fitting results are displayed in the bottom horizontal panel of the Fit window.

 Advanced Fit window
 ____________

-This window shows up when the "Advanced Fit" button of the main window has been pressed.

-In the right pannel the same plot that was earlier obtained in the main window is presented (note that if you changed some settings in the "Settings" or "Plotting" panels of teh main windows and pressed the "Advanced Fit" button without pressing "Plot" button of the main window, the advanced fit window may show a differently looking plot).

-...
+This window looks and works in a similar way with the regular fit window except with more functionality.
+It can treat single or multiple regions as a set of connected data.

+Firstly, the peaks can be fitted simultaneously together with single or multiple backgrounds.
+To add a background, one needs to check the box on the left side of the corresponding background line.
+The 'Fix' checkbox on the right side should be unchecked if the background parameter needs to be varied in the fitting procedure.

+Secondly, the line shape of every peak can be separately varied.

+Thirdly, the peaks can be fitted dependently through multiple spectra set with *Dependent **, *Dependent +* and *Common* options.
+The first two options link the corresponding parameters of a peak to another peak that is indicated in the *Base #* field.
+The fitting process in such a case does depending fitting of the linked peaks.

+    Example: Peak 0 has position at 600 eV binding energy and 100 arbitrary units intensity.
+Peak 1 can be fitted in such a way that it has position 0.5 eV higher in energy than Peak 0 (or between 0.3 and 0.5 eV higher) and intensity that is 0.8 of the intensity of Peak 0.
+To do that one needs to choose 'values: 0.5, bounds: 0.3; 0.5, Dependent + Base #0' options for center and 'value: 0.8 Dependent * Base #0' for amplitude.

 *Common* option when chosen makes sure that the parameter value will be kept the same for different spectra with the resulting value that gives the best fit over all spectra.
 The chosen "fix" parameter makes the *Common* option useless, while the "Base #" value is meaningless in this case and is ignored.

+Buttons available in Advanced fit windows allow for plotting trends (area of the same peak through spectra), switch between different spectra in the set using *Previous* and *Next* buttons.

+One can also save the fitting parameters and tabular data like in regular Fit window by pressing *Save Fit*

+Buttons *Save Figures* and *Save Movie* saves the visual data as separate .png figures and as .mp4 video with spectra and their fit as video frames.